-- Ease your rabbit's loneliness - consider getting a second rabbit for company.
-The best combination is a desexed male and a desexed female (but ensure you follow guidelines on safely introducing a new rabbit to your existing pet, to prevent aggression).
+Ease your rabbit's loneliness and consider getting a second rabbit for company.
+The best combination is a desexed male and a desexed female.
+Make sure you follow guidelines on safely introducing a new rabbit to your existing pet to prevent aggression.

-- Check your rabbit’s hutch - is it big enough for your rabbit to lie down and stretch out in all directions?
-High enough so your rabbit can stand up on his or her back legs, without ears touching the roof?
-Long enough to allow for at least three hops from one end to the other?
-If not, you need to upgrade to a bigger hutch.
-Also ensure your rabbit has a secure exercise area that he or she can access for at least four hours a day.
+Check your rabbit’s hutch.
+Is it three hops long?
+A hutch needs to be big enough to lie down and stretch in all directions, as well as high enough for it to stand up on its back legs without its ears touching the roof.
+Make sure your rabbit has a secure exercise area that he or she can access for at least four hours a day.

-- Make some simple toys for your rabbit.
+Make some simple toys for your rabbit.
 You can find most of the things you need already around the house.
-Refer to the 'Behaviour' section below for lots of ideas.
-And don't forget that your rabbit must have daily opportunities to chew, dig, forage and run.
+For example, cardboard boxes with two or three rabbit sized entrance holes cut in the sides.
+Rabbits should have the opportunity to chew, dig, forage and run every day.

-- Check your rabbit's diet - is your rabbit eating his or her own bodyweight in grass hay daily?
-This is essential for dental and digestive health.
-Your rabbit also needs a handful of fresh greens morning and night.Vary the greens offered.
-Good choices include spinach, bok choy, cauliflower leaves, cabbage and brussel sprout leaves.
-Carrots and fruit should only be fed occasionally and in small quantities as treats, because they are high in sugar, and can cause obesity.
-And don't feed rabbits muesli – this causes dental decay and nutrient deficiencies.
+Good food choices include spinach, bok choy, cauliflower leaves, cabbage and brussel sprout leaves.
+Carrots and fruit should only be fed occasionally and in small quantities as treats because they are high in sugar and can cause obesity.
+Don’t feed rabbits muesli – this causes dental decay and nutrient deficiencies.

-- Book your rabbit in for a checkup with your vet.
-Your vet can advise you on vaccinations, desexing, internal/external parasite control, dental health and grooming.
+Book your rabbit in for a check-up with your vet.
+Your vet can advise you on vaccinations, desexing, internal and external parasite control, dental health and grooming.

-- Plan ahead for next summer.
-When temperatures get above 28°C, you will need to move your rabbit to a cool, shaded and well ventilated area.
-You can also provide two-litre frozen water bottles for rabbits to rest against.
-Alternatively, on hot days, you can bring rabbits inside the house (even if only in the laundry).
+Plan ahead for next summer.
+When temperatures get above 28°C, you will need to move your rabbit to a cool, shaded and well-ventilated area.
+You can also provide frozen water bottles for rabbits to rest against.
+Alternatively, on hot days, you can bring rabbits inside the house.

 Doing just one of these things today could make a big difference to your rabbit's life!